8 tips to help avoid a lemon RV or caravan

 Along with lack of regulation, the crux of the problem is quality control.

 According to Tracy, who says she's been in regular touch with the ACCC on the issue for the past three years but failed to incite much action, many of the 120-plus caravan manufacturers in Australia are churning out faulty products.

 "There's a wilful disregard for Australian design rules and Australian standards, and it's incredibly widespread and systemic," Tracy says.

 A growing industry, but at what cost?

-Former caravan repairer Barry Davidson agrees with Leigh that the
+Former caravan repairer Barry Davidson agrees with Tracy that the

-multibillion-dollar industry needs a complete overhaul.
+multibillion-dollar industry is due for an overhaul.
 Davidson, who

 caravanning continues to grow in popularity, combined with a lack of